ndriqimlahu/password-generator/README.md

 ## Contributing

 Contributions to this project are welcome!
-If you have any ideas for features or improvements, please create a pull request or open an issue.
+If you have any ideas for features or improvements, feel free to create a pull request or open an issue.

 Also, if you liked the project or found it useful, please give a ⭐️ to this repository.